Zalnando

-Zalnando (born 25 December 1996) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Persib Bandung.
+Zalnando (born 25 December 1996) is an Indonesian professional footballer who plays as a left-back for Super League club Persita Tangerang, on loan from Persib Bandung.

 Club career

 Sriwijaya

 Zalnando was born in Cimahi.
 He was included in the squad of Sriwijaya for 2016 Indonesia Soccer Championship A. Zalnando make his debut against Persiba Balikpapan in the second week ISC A.

 Persib Bandung

 In 2019, Zalnando signed a contract with Indonesian Liga 1 club Persib Bandung.
 He made his league debut on 28 October 2019 in a match against Persija Jakarta at the Kapten I Wayan Dipta Stadium, Gianyar.
 He finished the season with 7 appearances.

 On 26 February 2021, Zalnando extended his contract for another two years with Persib.
 He played the full 90 minutes in the won to PSS Sleman on 22 October 2021, where he registered one assist.
 Eight days later, Zalnando give another assists a goal by Wander Luiz in Persib's 3–0 win over Persipura Jayapura.

 On 22 February 2022, Zalnando scored his first league goal for the club in a 0–2 win against PSM Makassar and scored second league goal in a 3–2 win against Madura United on 13 March 2022.
 Zalnando had his best performance in the 2021–22 season where he scored 2 goals and 21 league appearances.

 Zalnando started the new 2022–23 season with Persib in a 2–2 draw over Bhayangkara on 24 July 2022, and give one assists a goal by Rachmat Irianto in 42nd minute.

 On 14 December 2022, Zalnando suffered a serious injury while competing against Dewa United in the continued match of Liga 1.
 He broke his ankle due to the wrong footing during a tackle on Dewa United's player, Karim Rossi when the match entered the 80th minute, he had to undergo intensive and also be absent for the next few matches.